-You also need a beautiful display that can reproduce a vast spectrum of colours.
-The best laptop for animation has a display that accurately reproduces colours and contrasts.
+You also need a beautiful display that can reproduce a vast spectrum of colors.
+The best laptop for animation has a display that accurately reproduces colors and contrasts.
 If not, your creations may not be represented correctly.

 What about battery life?